Overview

 Getting There

 - By Train – Drogheda railway station (MacBride) offers half‑hourly Intercity services to Dublin Connolly and Belfast Grand Central.
-Trains run from 07:30 am to 23:20 pm daily.
+Services run from early morning until after midnight.

 - By Car – The M1 motorway (E1) passes just west of the town.
-Exit at the N52/Drogheda off‑ramp before the Boyne bridge for north‑bound traffic, or after the bridge for south‑bound traffic.
-Parking is available in several public car parks; the town centre itself has limited on‑street spaces.
+Use the N52/Drogheda off‑ramp for north‑bound traffic, or the exit after the Boyne bridge for south‑bound traffic.

 - By Bus – Bus Éireann routes D1, D2 and 173 serve the town centre, linking Drogheda with Laytown, Bettystown and surrounding villages.
 Expressway Bus 100X connects Dublin Airport to Drogheda in about 80 minutes.